-Mercedes-Benz C Class C63 S Premium Plus 2dr 9G-Tronic
+Mercedes-Benz C Class C63 S Night Edition Premium Plus 2dr MCT

 While the C-Class has a traditional soft top, the addition of the folding mechanism and chassis strengthening means it weighs a decent chunk more than a standard car.
 Not to worry: despite being rear-wheel drive, the C is hardly known for loutish dynamics, and the Cabriolet inspires a more relaxed driving style anyway.